polgarp/alg-exp/_posts/22/2017-08-27-10-Ways-Artificial-Intelligence-Could-Make-Me-a-Better-Doctor.md

 {% include post_info_header.md %}

 Lots of nice product ideas in this article by the Medical Futurist, with the simple premise of how AI tech could make a doctor better.
-Most of the ideas are quite simple (like better agenda sheduling) but in reality they are probably pretty complicated design tasks - not to mention there may be differences in how a doctor actually works compared to other knowledge workers.
-What makes this article super interesting, how simpy compelling use cases can be formualted.
+Most of the ideas are quite simple (like better agenda scheduling) but in reality they are probably pretty complicated design tasks - not to mention there may be differences in how a doctor actually works compared to other knowledge workers.
+What makes this article super interesting, how simple compelling use cases can be formualted.

 <!--more-->{% include post_info_footer.md %}